 The barn has an unusual roof structure see David Clark, Cranked Inner Principals, Vernacular Architecture Vol 35 (2004), pp. 32-39, and also see article in accession 1003.

+Alexander Samuel Lysaght Newington, who lived at Mulberry Court was also the village doctor, before John Gay Barns, for approx 5 years before returning to his native Sussex to run the mental health hospital established by his great grandfather.
+He was also a signatory on formation of the Howe Trust.
 John Gay Barns lived here, then known as The Elms, from 1892 until 1911 (or later), Miss Reynell-Pack from 1920 (or earlier, she is noted in the 1920 Kelly Directory, this earlier date differing from the 1929 date shown in the owners attachment) until 1943.
 It was renamed Mulberry Court by the owner Ivy Morgan (lived there 1943-1962) when the elm trees were felled.